Phil Cuzzi

-Philip Cuzzi (born August 29, 1955) is an American professional baseball umpire in Major League Baseball (MLB).
-He worked as a reserve umpire in the National League (NL) from 1991 to 1993 and returned to the NL in 1999.
-Since 2000, he has worked in both major leagues.
-Cuzzi wore number 99 when his career started; he now wears number 10.
-He entered the 2025 season as the oldest umpire in major league history.
+Philip Cuzzi (born August 29, 1955) is an American former professional baseball umpire in Major League Baseball (MLB).
+He worked as a reserve umpire in the National League (NL) from 1991 to 1993 and returned in 1999.
+From 2000-2025, he worked in both leagues.
+During his final season in 2025, he became the oldest umpire in major league history.
+Cuzzi announced his retirement from umpiring on February 22, 2026.

 Career

 Minor league umpiring

 Cuzzi appeared in the New York–Penn League, Carolina League, South Atlantic League, Southern League, Triple-A Alliance, International League, American Association, Florida State League, and Eastern League before his promotion to the major leagues.

 Major league career

 Cuzzi made his major league debut on June 4, 1991, umpiring at first base in an 11-inning game between the St. Louis Cardinals and Los Angeles Dodgers.
 From 1991 through 1993, Cuzzi umpired a total of 71 National League games.

 Cuzzi's umpiring career temporarily came to a halt in 1993.
 He had advanced to Class AAA baseball and served as an MLB reserve umpire.
 However, although he had done well, by 1993 there were no full-time major league slots for him, and he was released.
 Cuzzi subsequently worked as a substitute teacher and bartender.
 While working at a hotel bar in 1996, he had a chance meeting with NL president Len Coleman, who allowed him to resume umpiring if he would work his way back up from the low minor leagues.

 In 1999, Cuzzi returned to the NL, working 49 games.
 He was promoted to the full-time major league staff in 2000.
+On February 20, 2026, Major League Baseball announced that Cuzzi had retired.